 - Created on the 6 February, 2017.

 Granulocyte colony-stimulating factor (G-CSF or GCSF) is also known as granulocyte colony-stimulating factor 3 (GSF 3), is a hormone-like glycoprotein that is important in regulating hematopoietic cell differentiation and proliferation.
 A major function of it is to stimulate bone morrow in order to produce stem cells or granulocytes, which are then released into the bloodstream.
 There is evidence to suggest that G-CSF can stimulate the differentiation, proliferation, survival and function of mature neutrophils and neutrophil precursors.
 Functionally, it is essentially either a cytokine or a hormone which is be produced by macrophages, endothelium and many other immune cells, existing in two forms 174- and 177-amino acid protein with a total molecular weight of 19,600 grams per mole.
 A unique property is the effect of G-CSF on myeloid leukemias in order to drive leukemic cells from a self-renewing malignant state into a mature differentiated phenotype, this also results in concomitant loss of tumorigenicity.
 The pharmaceutical analogs of naturally occurring G-CSF are called lenograstim and filgrastim.
-The standard used in this G-CSF ELISA kit is recombinant human G-CSF that consists of 175 amino acids with a total molecular mass of 18.8KDa.
+The standard used in the following G-CSF ELISA kit is recombinant human G-CSF that consists of 175 amino acids with a total molecular mass of 18.8KDa.

-The minimum sensitivity detection limit of granulocyte colony-stimulating factor (G-CSF) using this G-CSF ELISA kit was approximately < 4.0 pg/ml.
-The dynamic range for this ELISA assay is 31.2 – 2000.0 pg/ml.
+The minimum sensitivity detection limit of granulocyte colony-stimulating factor using current G-CSF ELISA kit was approximately < 4.0 pg/ml.
+The dynamic range for this assay is 31.2 – 2000.0 pg/ml.

 - Human gene coding for granulocyte-colony stimulating factor is assigned to the q21-q22 region of chromosome 17.
 Somat Cell Mol Genet (1987) 13 (6): 679-84.
 Kanda N, et al.